ministryofjustice/analytical-platform-github-actions/clean-actions-runner/README.md

 # Clean Actions Runner

-This action frees up space on a GitHub-hosted runner.
+This action frees up space on a GitHub-hosted runner

 > [!CAUTION]
 > The steps performed in this action are destructive, please review before using!

-Standard Github-hosted runner are only guaranteed 14GB of SSD storage ([source](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories)), this action removes bundled software as discussed in [this](https://github.com/actions/runner-images/issues/2840) GitHub issue.
+Standard Github-hosted runner are only guaranteed 14GB of SSD storage ([source](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories)), this action removes bundled software as discussed in [this](https://github.com/actions/runner-images/issues/2840) GitHub issue

 > [!TIP]
-> This action is useful when working with large container images.
+> This action is useful when working with large container images

 ## Usage

 > [!NOTE]
-> To run the cleanup operation, you will need to explicitly set `confirm: true`,
+> To run the cleanup operation, you will need to explicitly set `confirm: true`

 ```yaml
 - name: Clean Actions Runner